nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Archiving contacts: `archive`

-You can archive students who have graduated in order to keep ModuleMate Finder more organised.
+You can archive contacts into a separate contact list.
+Archiving a contact can keep ModuleMate Finder more organised by hiding individuals (such as those whom have graduated) away from your contact list.

 format: `archive INDEX`
 * Archives the person at the specified `INDEX`.